 Sure, many people with minimal formal education have found great jobs, but I'm betting that you, being the intelligent person that you are, can see the obvious trend.
 Jobs that require formal education past high school AND a LICENSE, are usually much better avenues to a more financially secure future than jobs without such requirements.

 NOTE: We've received overwhelmingly positive emails on this piece, and we appreciate those of you who've taken time out to send us such lengthy notes!
-When you get that degree or commission, be sure to let us know!
+When you get that degree or commission, be sure to let us know! ** Be sure to read applicable Department of Defense (DoD) regulations (and tax code) that pertain to your questions as the military, like the tax code, is constantly changing.

 *** LEARN MORE ABOUT THIS TOPIC (I've only scratched the surface here)